bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 Install the Bareos Software Packages
 ------------------------------------

-The package **bareos** is only a meta package, that contains dependencies to the main components of Bareos, see :ref:`section-BareosPackages`.
-If you want to setup a distributed environment (like one Director, separate database server, multiple Storage daemons) you have to choose the corresponding Bareos packages to install on each hosts instead of just installing the **bareos** package.
+The package **bareos** is only a meta package which contains dependencies on the main components of Bareos, see :ref:`section-BareosPackages`.
+If you want to setup a distributed environment (like one Director, separate database server, multiple Storage daemons) you have to choose the regarding Bareos packages to install on each of the hosts instead of just installing the **bareos** package.

+The following code snippets are shell scripts that can be used as orientation how to download the package repositories and install bareos.
+The release version number for **bareos** and the corresponding Linux distribution have to be updated for your needs, respectively.

+**See** http://download.bareos.org/bareos/release/ **for applicable releases and distributions.**

 Install on RedHat based Linux Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~